AnthonyJS/Udacity-React-Redux-Assignment-02-Readable/README.md

   git clone https://github.com/udacity/reactnd-project-readable-starter

-Go to the api-server folder

-  cd reactnd-project-readable-starter/api-server

-Use Yarn to get the relevant Node packages
+Go to the folder containing the package.json file, and use Yarn to get the relevant Node packages

   yarn